rongqiqiu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][new1] ![alt text][new2] ![alt text][new3]
 ![alt text][new4] ![alt text][new5]

+Generally, the quality of these 5 images is high: not much noise, not blurred, good constrast with background, no occlusion.
+The resolution (32x32) might be small for accurate classification though, because small features / distinctions might be lost with this resolution.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).